pixelbar/pixelbar.github.io/_posts/2023-02-21-Fourth-Print-Pizza-Night.md

 ---
 layout: post
-title: The fourth Print & Pizza Night.
+title: The fourth Print &amp; Pizza Night.
 ---
 At the print & Pizza night everyone is welcome with an interest in 3D Printing.
 So are you, for example an advanced DIY-builder, owner of a print farm, orientating on buying your first 3d printer or just want to see what is possible?
 You are welcome at the Print & Pizza night hosted at Pixelbar in Rotterdam.